irklva/chess-game-react/README.md

 # This is chess pet project
-Implemented chess logic, timers, moves recording.
+Implemented chess logic, timers, move recording.
 The game is available for two players from one device.
-App is adaptive for different screens.
+The application is adaptive for different screens.

 ## Stack